Skip to Content

 The classic breakfast trio of eggs, sausage and hash browns, all in one baking dish!
 Plenty of melty cheese crowns this rich, rib-sticking breakfast casserole the king of all brunch recipes!

-How To Make Sausage Breakfast Casserole
+How To Make This Easy Breakfast Casserole, Step By Step

 1. Brown the sausage.